Leaving the Campground - Getting Ready Again!

 - Make sure toilet is close to full.
 Add water if needed.
 This will help drain all the solid waste.

-- Connect your sewer drain hose, trying to give it a downward slop towards the drain.
+- Connect your sewer drain hose, trying to give it a downward slope towards the drain.

 - Open the valve to drain the black water.